dmulholl/shortcodes/readme.md

         Raised if a shortcode handler throws an exception.

 ## Example

-Let's make a very simple shortcode to mark a block of text as an HTML code sample.
+Let's make a very simple shortcode to mark a block of text as a HTML code sample.
 We'll use the word `code` as our tag.

 Our shortcode will accept a single argument - the name of the programming language - and will have block scope as it needs to enclose a block of content.
 We'll choose the word `endcode` as our closing tag.